 Each year 12 Scholars between the 18 and 30 are selected for one year of postgraduate study in any discipline offered by institutions of higher learning in Ireland and Northern Ireland.
 This graduate fellowship is for the early stages of graduate study: it supports one year of study – usually, a one-year master's degree program.

-The Mitchell Scholarship provides tuition, housing, a living expenses stipend, and an international travel stipend.
+The Mitchell Scholarship provides tuition, accommodation, a stipend for living expenses and travel.

 Applicants must possess a bachelor's degree before beginning study under the Scholarship.
-Senior, graduate student, or alumnus under 30 years of age.
+Senior, graduate student, or alumnus 18 to 30 years of age.
 Married applicants may apply, but no funding is provided for the expenses of a married candidate's spouse or dependent.

-The national deadline, circa October 1, 2013, does not directly apply to students, who must apply for nomination through the University by the campus deadline.
+The national deadline, circa October 1 annually, does not directly apply to undergraduate students, who must apply for nomination through the University by the campus deadline.
+Graduate students or alumni are not required to submit an institutional endorsement but may submit an endorsement as one of the four required recommendations.

-Completed applications must be submitted to SF State's fellowship advisor, ADM 211, by Noon on September 3, 2013.
+Completed applications must be submitted to SF State's fellowship advisor, Grad Stop Reception, ADM 250, by Noon on August 1 annually.

 How To Apply: